 Sometimes banned or blocked users will create fake accounts called “sockpuppets” to try and return to the platform to wreak havoc.
 Semi-protection is a good guard against these individuals.

-All fully-protected pages are move protected.
+All fully-protected articles are move protected.

-Some files that are uploaded to Wikipedia pages are subject to persistent upload vandalism, so upload protection can be put in place to combat the problem.
+Some files that are uploaded to Wikipedia articles are subject to persistent upload vandalism, so upload protection can be put in place to combat the problem.
 When upload protection is present, only administrators can upload new versions of files.

 Pending changes protected